-The CSJ center hosts a Justice and Spirituality on Screen Series annually, which engages questions of faith and culture through the lens of modern cinema.
+The CSJ center hosts the Justice and Spirituality on Screen Series annually, which engages questions of faith and culture through the lens of modern cinema.
+There are monthly screenings followed by panel discussions with industry experts, community partners and LMU faculty/staff.

 2020 - 2021 Film Series